NicoNekoDev/VoidGen/docs/tutorial.md

 ## Validating parameters

 You need to make sure that your parameters are valid.
-The plugin will try it's best to understand your json syntax and validate it, but there might be some edge cases that will cause the plugin to not work correctly, and the default parameters will be used instead.
-Use this [website](https://jsonformatter.curiousconcept.com/) to validate your json syntax.
+The plugin will try it's best to understand your json syntax and validate it, but there might be some edge cases that will cause the plugin to not work correctly, and the default parameters will be used instead. <br> Use this [website](https://jsonformatter.curiousconcept.com/) to validate your json syntax.

 ## Restart